Parents' Frequently Asked Questions

 Q: What is Fairleigh Dickinson University’s Title IV financial aid code?

-A: The University has two codes – one for each campus.
-The College at Florham code is 004738.
+A: The University has three codes – one for each campus.
+The Edward Williams College code is 002605.
+The Florham Campus code is 004738.
 The Metropolitan Campus code is 002607.

 Q: What is considered “full-time status”?